felicitywang/TFMTL/README.md

 ## Attribution

-If you want to use code in this repository as part of published work, please consult the author(s) of the relevant code to agree on appropriate attribution.
-Depending on the usage, one of these may be
+If code in this repository contributes to work to be submitted for publication, please consult the author(s) of the relevant code to agree on appropriate attribution.
+Depending on the usage, one of these may be appropriate:
-appropriate:

 * No special attribution necessary.
 This will most often be the case;
   for instance, for low-level infrastructure or simple baselines.